 What is ADHD medication rebound?

 The flare of symptoms at the tail end of a medication’s effectiveness are called ADHD medication rebound, or sometimes just ADHD rebound.
 The intense behavior change that you see in your child for approximately 60 minutes at the end of a dose is the brain’s reaction to stimulant medication leaving the body.
-It’s most commonly seen with short-acting ADHD medications—such as Ritalin SR, Adderall, or Focalin.
+It’s most commonly seen with short-acting ADHD medications—such as Ritalin, Adderall, or Focalin.
 But, it can occur with long-acting medications, too.

 How to manage ADHD medication rebound